William Calley, who led the My Lai massacre that shamed US military in Vietnam, has died

 Calley died on April 28, according to his Florida death record, which said he had been living in an apartment in Gainesville.
 His death was first reported by The Washington Post on Monday, citing his death certificate.

-Calley had lived in obscurity in the decades since he was court-martialed and convicted in 1971, the only one of 25 men originally charged to be found guilty in the massacre, which helped turn American opinion against the war in Vietnam.
+Calley had lived in obscurity in the decades since he was court-martialed and convicted in 1971, the only one of 25 men originally charged to be found guilty in the massacre that helped turn American opinion against the war in Vietnam.

 The men were angry: Two days earlier, a booby trap had killed a sergeant, blinded a GI and wounded several others while Charlie Company was on patrol.